 Kitchen Island Storage

 Kitchen islands can be surprisingly versatile.
 They tend to be the focal point of your cook space, so it makes sense to stash frequently used utensils there.
-Grab a turntable caddy to corral everything neatly.
+Grab a lazy Susan to corral everything neatly.
 And add your paper towel holder or dispenser right on top.
 Install a combination of drawers and cabinets, incorporate cubbies throughout, and hide your vintage bottles of wine in a convenient, built-in rack.

 Let's not forget about storage that looks decorative as well.
 We for one can't get enough of open shelving, and clearly we're not alone because the popular kitchen organizational solution has been all over our Pinterest feeds.
 Mounting a few is an easy way to bring additional decor into your prep area.
 Plus, they break up the cabinet monotony while also preventing essentials from taking up valuable kitchen counter space.
 Use your shelving for bowls, plates, and vases.

 Kitchen Storage Ideas for Small Spaces